List of Los Angeles Rams awards and honors: Ye Olde Rams Awards

 Ye Olde Rams is now known as the Rams Alumni.
 From 1952 to the present, they vote on position awards for the Los Angeles Rams.
 The MVP and Rookie of the Year Awards were discontinued because the current players began voting on those two awards.
-Ye Olde Rams were run by former Rams George Struger and now operate under Los Angeles Rams Alumni relations manager Lori Fabien.
+Ye Olde Rams were run by former Rams George Struger and now operate under the Los Angeles Rams Alumni relations manager.

 Most Valuable Player

 The Ye Olde Rams Most Valuable player is given to the Rams most valuable player of the year as determined by the Los Angeles Rams Alumni.
 The award differs from the Reeves Awards, voted on by current Rams players.